 RIVERBEND TENNIS and PICKLEBALL COURTS are now

-With the snow now gone, an assessment was done of the Riverbend Community League courts.
-It has been determined that due to further erosion of the entire court surface this past winter season, both the tennis and pickleball courts must be permanently closed in the interest of safety.
+An assessment has been done of the Riverbend Community League courts.
+It has been determined that due to further erosion of the entire court surface, both the tennis and pickleball courts must be permanently closed in the interest of safety.

 Edmonton Servus Credit Union Branches selling league memberships